lisa-lumos/Snowflake/06-data-loading.md

 Snowflake uses file loading metadata (which lives in the pipes) to prevent reloading the same files in one table.
 Snowpipe prevents loading files with the same name even if they were later modified.
 Staged files with the same name as files that were already loaded are ignored, even if they have been modified, e.g. if new rows were added or errors in the file were corrected.
 If the files are modified and staged again after 14 days, Snowpipe loads the data again, potentially resulting in duplicate records in the target table.

 ## Snowpipe Managing
-Pipe does not support the PURGE copy option.
-To remove staged files that you no longer need, recommend periodically executing the REMOVE command to delete the files.
+`Pipe does not support the PURGE copy option.` To remove staged files that you no longer need, recommend periodically executing the REMOVE command to delete the files.
 Alternatively, configure any lifecycle management features provided by your cloud storage service provider.

 ALTER PIPE ...
 REFRESH statement loads the files that are staged within the past 7 days, and checks the load history for both the target table and the pipe to ensure the same files are not loaded twice.

 ## Snowpipe Costs
 Query either of the following:
-- PIPE_USAGE_HISTORY table function (in the Snowflake Information Schema).
+- PIPE_USAGE_HISTORY table function (in Information Schema).
 - PIPE_USAGE_HISTORY View

-Managed service, with additional cost of 0.06 credit/1k files being loaded.
+`Managed service, with additional cost of 0.06 credit/1k files being loaded.`

-## Snowpipe Streaming Overview (preview)
+## Snowpipe Streaming - Overview (preview)
 Calling the Streaming API from your `Java application code` to `insert` rows of data to Snowflake tables directly, without staged files in the middle.
 This architecture results in lower load latencies and costs, which makes it great for real-time data streams.
-Do not require and pipe objects.
+Do not require pipe objects.

 The API ingests rows via one or more channels.
 Each channel points to only one table, but a table can have multiple channels pointing to it.

-## Snowpipe Streaming Configuring
+## Snowpipe Streaming - Configuring
 API calls rely on key pair authentication with JSON Web Token (JWT).

-## Snowpipe Streaming Recommendations
+## Snowpipe Streaming - Recommendations
 Recommend calling the API with fewer clients that write more data per second.

-## Snowpipe Streaming Costs
+## Snowpipe Streaming - Costs
 Similar to other serverless features.

-## Snowpipe Streaming Kafka Connector with Snowpipe Streaming
+## Snowpipe Streaming - Kafka Connector with Snowpipe Streaming
 Optionally replace Snowpipe with Snowpipe Streaming in your data loading chain from Kafka.
 Low latency and low cost.

 ## Amazon S3-compatible Storage (Preview)